A report from the Executive Director (Corporate Core) is attached:-

 Public safety

-7. Customers are to be prevented from leaving the premises with glasses or open bottles.
+7/ Customers will be prevented from leaving the premises with glasses or open bottles.
+Empty bottles must be placed into locked bins so as to prevent them from being used as weapons.

 The prevention of public nuisance

-11. Prominent, clear and legible notices must be displayed at all exits requesting that customers respect the needs of local residents and to leave the premises and area quietly.
+9/ Prominent, clear and legible notices will be displayed at all exits requesting that customers respect the needs of local residents and to leave the premises and area quietly.

-13. All external doors and windows are to be kept closed when live entertainment or recorded music is in progress.
+11/ All external doors and windows will be kept closed when music is being played

 The protection of children from harm